rust-random/rand/README.md

 ## Versions

-Rand is *mature* (suitable for general usage, with infrequent breaking releases which minimise breakage) but not yet at 1.0.
+Rand is *mature* (suitable for general usage, with infrequent breaking releases that minimize breakage) but not yet at 1.0.
 We maintain compatibility with pinned versions of the Rust compiler (see below).

 Current Rand versions are: